-The entire living room of a home is often dedicated for Bommai Golu and I remember, as a child, enthusiastically packing away my school books into a trunk to make way for more space until the nine-day festival (holidays) came to an end, year after year!
+The entire living room of a home is often dedicated to Bommai Golu and I remember, as a child, enthusiastically packing away my school books into a trunk to make way for more space until the nine-day festival (holidays) came to an end, year after year!

-We did not have the luxury of space then, so the norm was to clear the bookshelves in our living room and display these dolls.
-Now, we have ample space, yet, unfortunately, cannot indulge in all the preparation of keeping Golu as the tradition has been discontinued in my in-laws home many decades back.
-Life can often be unfair and I terribly miss the celebrations around this beautiful homespun festival that helped in forging relationships with the near and far also with unknown people, many a time.
+Life can often be unfair and I terribly miss the celebrations around this beautiful homespun festival that has helped in forging relationships with the near and far, as well as with unknown people, many a time.

 The figurines of gods and goddesses are mandatorily assigned the top tier while dolls of shopkeepers, Tanjore thalayaati Chettiar and Chettichi bommai, a bride and bride-groom set-up, vibrant and animated vegetable sellers or flower sellers et al occupied the lower rungs.

 After the Golu Padi and Golu Bommmai are arranged, it is time to give final touches to the whole set-up.
 Fairy lights and colourful rangoli (floral and motifs) dominate the decor of these living rooms and homes.

-Here are some of the rangolis I have done over the years from 1998 onwards.
+Here are some of the rangoli Golu designs I have done over the years since 1998.
 I do not have photographs of the same, prior to this year, though.
 It was a moment of pride as a child when friends and relatives used to tag along with their friends just to have a glimpse of the rangoli I did and the theme of Bommai Golu we displayed.

-Rituals and Cultural around Bommai Golu
+Rituals and Culturals around Bommai Golu

-Once the Golu is arranged, womenfolk and girls(kanya) of the family start inviting neighbours and relatives to have a glimpse of Bommai Golu and seek the Almighty’s blessings for the next nine days.
+Once the Golu is arranged, womenfolk and girls(kanya) of the family start inviting neighbours and relatives to have a glimpse of Bommai Golu and seek the almighty’s blessings for the next nine days.

 However, on one of the occasions, a very kind family friend suggested that I could recite chapters of the Bhagavad Gita if I wasn’t comfortable singing.
-This made me( 11-year-old me)giddy with excitement and I quickly rattled away three chapters from the sacred book of the Hindus to the applause of all the ladies present.
+This made me( the then 11-year-old me)giddy with excitement and I quickly rattled away three chapters from the sacred book of the Hindus to the applause of all the ladies present.

-Only Ladies, Please!
+Navrathri Golu Pandigai — Only Ladies, Please!